gaoliyao/gaoliyao.github.io/README.md

 ## Current GPA
 4.0

+Anlytc Geomtry&Calc I: A+, 96

-(A+: Anlytc Geomtry&Calc I, Intro To Sys Devel)
+Intro To Sys Devel: A+, 97

-(A: Progrmng With MM Objs, Am Lang&Cultur Intl I, Indoor Localization II)
+Progrmng With MM Objs: A, 96

+Am Lang&Cultur Intl I: A, 96

+Indoor Localization II: A

 ## Links
 (https://github.com/MessageOnTap)